 A fanout exchange, like direct and topic exchange, duplicates and routes a received message to any associated queues, regardless of routing keys or pattern matching.
 Here, your provided keys will be entirely ignored.

 Fanout exchanges are useful when the same message needs to be passed to one or perhaps more queues with consumers who may process the message differently.
 As shown in the image, a message received by the fanout exchange is copied and routed to all three queues associated with the exchange.
-When something happens, such as a sporting event or weather forecast, all connected mobile devices will be notified.
-For the fanout RabbitMQ exchange type, “amq.fanout” is the default exchange that must be provided by AMQP brokers.
+All connected mobile devices will be notified when something happens, such as a sporting event or weather forecast.
+For the fanout RabbitMQ exchange type, “amq.fanout” is the default exchange that AMQP brokers must provide.

 4. Headers Exchange

 A headers RabbitMQ exchange type is a message routing system that uses arguments with headers and optional values to route messages.
-Header exchanges are identical to topic exchanges, except that instead of using routing keys, messages are routed based on header values.
-If the value of the header equals the value of supply during binding, the message matches.
+Header exchanges are identical to topic exchanges, except that messages are routed based on header values instead of using routing keys.
+If the header’s value equals the supply value during binding, the message matches.

-In the binding between exchange and queue, a specific argument termed “x-match” indicates whether all headers must match or only one.
-For the message to match, any common header between the message and the binding should match, or all of the headers referenced in the binding must be present in the message.
+In the binding between exchange and queue, a specific ” x-match ” argument indicates whether all headers must match or only one.
+For the message to match, any standard header between the message and the binding should match, or all of the headers referenced in the binding must be present in the message.

 The “x-match” property has two possible values: “any” and “all,” with “all” being the default.
-A value of “all” indicates that all header pairs (key, value) must match, whereas “any” indicates that at least one pair must match.
-Instead of a string, headers can be built with a larger range of data types, such as integers or hashes.
-The headers exchange type (when used with the binding option “any”) is useful for steering messages containing a subset of known (unordered) criteria.
+A value of “all” indicates that all header pairs (key, value) must match, whereas “any” means that at least one pair must match.
+Instead of a string, headers can be built with a more extensive range of data types, such as integers or hashes.
+The headers exchange type (when used with the binding option “any”) is helpful in steering messages containing a subset of known (unordered) criteria.

 5. Default Exchange